University Of Denver

 / or international trade, and reflect a knowledge of Economics

-commensurate with someone who has studied the subject at the doctoral level.
+commensurate with someone who has studied the subject at the doctoral level. - Teach courses that will range from undergraduate to graduate (MA) level

-• Supervise some MA theses, and advise both graduate and undergraduate
+and may include courses contributing to DU’s common curriculum. - Supervise some MA theses, and advise both graduate and undergraduate

-• Conduct economic research resulting in publications in refereed journals,
+students. - Conduct economic research resulting in publications in refereed journals,

 books, and/or monographs.
 The primary research areas should be economic